asbihhm/opac-notifications/README.md

 # opac notifications
-Send the status of OPAC to a channel in [Slack](https://slack.com).
+Send the status of Matsuyama OPAC to a channel in [Slack](https://slack.com).

 ## requirements
 * chrome(chromium) >= 57